wp-plugins/extensible-widgets/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the `extensible-widgets` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Extensible Widgets administration page to configure settings and to register desired widgets